michielbouw/spc-website/README.md

         dokku plugins-install
         ```

 5. Create database. (on server) In below code, `app_name` can be anything.
+Choose root_domain here when you want to deploy to root domain.
 It should be used when configure the database.

         ```shell
         dokku mongodb:start
-        dokku mongodb:create <app_name>
+        dokku mongodb:create <app_name OR root_domain>
         ```

 6. Add dokku remote to your source code (from your development machine).